ccoopq/Planning_ME5413/README.md

 | LQR4 | 0.33 | 9.04 | 0.41 |
 | PID4 | 0.38 | 10.12 | 0.23 |

 1 to 4 correspond to four different tests.
+- Compared to PID, LQR exhibits lower RMSE in the estimation of position (xy) and yaw, resulting in more stable tracking.
+- LQR shows significant deviation in velocity estimation, possibly due to the weight setting for throttle in the R matrix of the LQR algorithm being too low, leading to inadequate constraint on the throttle value by the regularization term.

 ## Contribution